wellingtoncunha/fresh_banana_classification/README.md

 # Fresh Banana Classification

-This repo contains the code produced for the term project of CS670 - Artificial Intelligence - Fall 2023 course from Department of Computer Science of Ying Wu College of Computing at New Jersey Institute of Technology.

-The project team is composed by:

-* Wellington Cunha (wc44@njit.edu)
-* Chandrashekhar Deginal (cd459@njit.edu)
-* Dhananjay Jagdish Dubey (dd573@njit.edu)

 ## Project proposal

 The project consisted in selecting a dataset and then a problem that could be solved with that dataset.
 As the dataset, we decided to work with [Fresh and Rotten Classification](https://www.kaggle.com/datasets/swoyam2609/fresh-and-stale-classification) from Kaggle and the problem of classifying fruits and vegetables freshness.